Dom-m247/hvla_image_machine/README.md

   - I.e Email formats, web page layouts, casa log formatting

 ### Bugs
-- in Breakpoint gui, submit requires it being pressed twice.
+- in ~~Breakpoint~~ source selection gui, ~~submit~~ close requires it being pressed twice.
+- fix error "2025-12-29 20:47:31     SEVERE  ::casa  measures_update: the measures data at /home/user/.casa/data is not maintained by casaconfig and so it can not be updated unless force is True"